bernskiold/bm-wp-experience/README.md

 ### Plugins

-- Include a tab with suggested plugins from Bernskiold Media.
+- Include a tab with suggested plugins from Bernskiold.
 - Add a warning when disabling this plugin.

 ### REST API